The UI/UX design world has gradually come to be dominated by guidelines and aesthetics belonging to companies like Apple or Google.

 This doesn't mean we should all go make extremely disfunctional designs for the sake of difference and experimentation, but it means that there is another way besides the one we've been abusing lately.

-Minimalism as a usability and visual principle is not synonym to Material Design, and User Centered Design doesn't mean you cannot think outside the box visually.
+Minimalism as a usability and visual principle is not a synonym to Material Design, and User Centered Design doesn't mean you cannot think outside the box visually.

 Let go of your safe zones because the current tendency tells us they won't be safe for very much longer.